CANCER AWARENESS & PREVENTION PROGRAM

 "When I look at the number of Comrads that have signed up to assist me in this phase of my journey, the word "WOW!!" hardly describes my feelings of gratefulness and amazement.
 During this past holiday season, I imagine my time spent waiting for the radiation phase to being like that of racing in the Tour de France, such that I've been riding amongst a huge peloton of friends in the flats, anticipating the final hill in this race.
 Now almost half way through the radiation phase and two thoughts harbor in my mind: Maintain my faith in that The Lord would not have brought me this far to call me home, so tapping out is not an option!
 And, occassionally a classic song comes to mind; "I Get By With A Little Help From My Friends."
 Mad THANKS! to you all once again.
 See you all soon.
 As always my friends, be safe out there."

-MORE CAPP STORIES:
+MORE CAPP STORIES AND RESOURCES: